lovebrew/lovebrew.github.io/compatibility.md

 ### Nintendo Switch

 Since `nxlink` comes with the `switch-tools` package, all that's required is to load the netsender in hbmenu by pressing `y` and in the terminal running `nxlink -s path/to/nro` .
 The Switch will receive the nro and immediately run it once it's fully downloaded.
 Any `print` calls ran will output to this terminal's window.

+### Alternatives

+The only other alternative method for the *absolute* best experience is to use LÖVE itself.
+Simply plug in a controller and [use the nëst](https://github.com/TurtleP/nest) library.
+Not all features in LÖVE Potion are available, of course, so please bear this in mind.